tirr-c/pcr-farming-optimizer/static/data/README.md

 Data in this directory aren't covered by the code license.
-The author doesn't own these data.
+The code author doesn't own these data.